jonathanlinat/quake-leveldesign-starterkit/README.md

 Lastly, from your original Quake game installation, copy the `pak0.pak` file into the `id1` directory.
 These files are necessary to test your map using `Ironwail`.

+> [!NOTE]
-> ℹ️ **Note**: These instructions are also applicable to other expansions and modifications.
+> These instructions are also applicable to other expansions and modifications.

 Here is what you should have at the end of the process: